raspberrypi-guide/raspberrypi-guide.github.io/docs/other/boot-automation-pijuice.md

 For this particular example, we will use the PiJuice to automatically turn on the Raspberry Pi, run a script, write a statement to a status log, and turn off the Raspberry Pi again after three minutes.
 Furthermore, we want that, if the Raspberry Pi is battery-powered the Raspberry pi turns off directly.
 And that the Raspberry Pi automatically turns on every 10min.

 ## Add print statements at boot and shutdown
 We want to log each time the raspberry pi boots and turns off.
 For this we will write simple Python scripts and then edit the startup and shutdown services.
-Follow the guide [here](http://) how to write the logfiles, and for this example we will use the file `/home/pi/pistatus.log` as an example.
+Follow [this guide](../programming/print-at-boot-and-shutdown.html) how to write the logfiles.
+For this example we will use a file named `/home/pi/pistatus.log`.

 ## Set up the PiJuice
 Next connect your PiJuice to the Raspberry Pi via the GPIO pins and download the PiJuice software: